DISNEY'S JUNGLE BOOK KIDS

 Assistant to the Marketing Coordinator at Theatre UCF

 Worked with the Marketing Coordinator in the Theatre Department to generate interest in Theatre UCF via online tools such as twitter and facebook.
 Acted as the monitor for panel discussions taking place prior to or after Theatre UCF productions.
 Coordinated the “tabling” events on campus to promote Theatre UCF activities.

 Assistant to the Coordinator of Graduate Studies & Research

 2010-2011 Academic Year

 Organized and filed paperwork concerning graduate students and studies.
 Assisted in making copies and setting up file-sharing documents for various courses.
-Reviewed and edited potential graduate level course syllabi to make ready for approval by the Board.
+Reviewed and edited potential graduate-level course syllabi to make them ready for approval by the Board.
 Assembled contact lists for current students, as well as alumni.
 Contacted alumni to gather information on current professional standing for recordkeeping purposes.
 Organized and filed materials from graduate school applicants.

 Orlando Repertory Theatre

 Designed dramaturgical displays and student programs for various productions, including Click Clack Moo: Cows that Type, A Nutty Nutcracker Christmas, and Pinkalicious: The Musical.
 Created teacher resource guides to accompany various productions, including The Boxcar Children and Locomotion which included lesson plans and extended activities for the classroom.
 Assisted in seating for field trip shows.
 Collaborated in the planning and setting up lobby activities for current productions.
 Created student evaluations for Community Engagement workshop sessions.
 Assisted in planning and creating lesson plans for various workshops.